EcosistemaUrbano/local_in/README.md

 ========
 Version 2.1.4 Unreleased

-Whatif, the Wordpress theme that turns your WordPress into a participatory mapping tool.
+Whatif, the theme that turns your WordPress into a participatory mapping tool.

 For more information, please visit the official website: http://whatif.es